 - Information from social bookmarking websites – such as delicious.com and digg.com

 - Sitemaps or server log information – provided by webmasters of a site

-The paper also tells us that there are some issues surrounding looking at this kind of information:
+The paper also tells us that some issues are surrounding looking at this kind of information:

-- Recent News Articles – One a news site, the most clicked on page might be from a recent news article, which will likely only be of interest for a short period of time, and isn’t a “navigational” result.
+- Recent News Articles – One a news site, the most clicked on the page might be from a recent news article, which will likely only be of interest for a short period of time and isn’t a “navigational” result.